Blog · Paris · Visiting Paris During the Summer Olympics: What You Need To Know for Your Tour

 There will be extra congestion on public transit and in the streets, as well as the chance for detours due to route closures.
 You don’t want to be rushing to try to make your tour, and if you arrive late, odds are you won’t be able to catch up.

 Arriving early avoids all this stress, so plan to get there a half hour before your tour start time.
 Be sure to check your meeting point on your confirmation email.
-You can also find it on the related Paris tour page.
+You can also find it on the related Paris tours page.

 What’s the cancellation policy?